janjiralakirankumar/DevOpsEssentials/README.md

 ```
 cat /etc/ansible/hosts
 ```
-It will show IP addresses of the Jenkins server and docker server as example shown below.
+It will show IP addresses of the Jenkins server and docker server as an example shown below.

-* [jenkins-server]
+* [jenkins-server] 44.202.164.153
-44.202.164.153
-* [docker-server]
+* [docker-server] 34.203.249.54
-34.203.249.54

-To update Jenkins & Docker Public IP addresses (Optional)
+**(Optional Step):** When you stop and start the EC2 Instances Public IP Changes.
+In that case, To update Jenkins & Docker Public IP addresses use the below command
 ```
 sudo vi /etc/ansible/hosts
 ```
+Once Updated, Save the File.

 #### Now `SSH` into `Jenkins-server` and check they are accessible from `Anchor EC2`
 ```